francescovogelezang/DGA/chapter5.md

 ## CHAPTER V COMPETENT AUTHORITIES AND PROCEDURAL PROVISIONS

-### Article 24 Requirements relating to competent authorities
+### Article 23 Requirements relating to competent authorities

-(1) The competent authorities designated pursuant to Article 12 and Article 20 shall be legally distinct from, and functionally independent of any provider of data sharing services or entity included in the register of General Interest Data Hubs.
+(1) The competent authorities designated pursuant to Article 12 and Article 20 shall be legally distinct from, and functionally independent of any provider of data intermediation services or entity included in the register of Public Interest Data Hubs.
 The functions of the competent authorities designated pursuant to Articles 12 and 20 may be performed by the same entity.
 Member States shall be allowed either to establish one or more new entities or to rely on existing entities.
+Member States may decide to assign the competences under this Regulation to the supervisory authorities designated under Regulation (EU) 2016/679.

 (2) Competent authorities shall exercise their tasks in an impartial, transparent, consistent, reliable and timely manner.